bruceallday/Rocket-Man/README.md

 ## Gameplay
 Based on real jet-pack / Rocket physics guide the Explorer through the treachery of the cosmos.<br>
-Hunt and find ancient artifacts for your research.<br>
+Hunt and find ancient artifacts for your research.<b>

+The universe is a unbelievably dangerous place.
+No environment is safe.
+Coming into contact with anything apart from your launch pad, landing pad or artifacts will instantly kill you.

 ![](artifactgif.gif)